-The iOS 10.3.1 update from Apple shows that Apple is serious when it comes to discouraging people from using cheap, non-Apple certified accessories.
+The iOS 10.3.1 and 10.3.2 updates from Apple shows that Apple is serious when it comes to discouraging people from using cheap, non-Apple certified accessories.

 This problem is worse for those folks who use connector cables in their car for piping audio.
 If you have the two-in-one aux cable that also functions as a charging cord, you may run into this issue.
 Users who use Bluetooth for their audio use or are connecting via the Apple supplied original connector are not experiencing this issue.

 This issue did not exist when the iPhone was running the older iOS 10.2.1 update.
 The problem has surfaced after the iOS 10.3 update was released.
-The check and error message still exists in iOS 10.3.1
+The check and error message still exists in the latest iOS 10 updates.

 Interestingly, if you put your iPhone into Airplane mode and restart, the problem does not occur.
 This clearly means that the latest iOS update is checking the accessory against a list of certified accessories that Apple maintains on their database and shows the error if the cable is not compliant or MFi Certified.